gomax22/Federated-FaceBoxes/README.md

 conda activate faceboxes
 ```

+**WARNING**: in this environment PyTorch has been installed only for CPUs.
+For installing CUDA-enabled PyTorch, please visit https://pytorch.org/get-started/locally/.

 ### via Docker
 _Prerequisites_: all zipped datasets must be placed into the corresponding folders at `data/`.